YahooArchive/express-state/README.md

 #### Exposing App Scoped Data

-When data which needs to be exposed to the client-side JavaScript code is _not_ request-specific and should be available to all requests, it should be exposed at the app's scope using __`app.expose()`__.
+When data that needs to be exposed to the client-side JavaScript code is _not_ request-specific and should be available to all requests, it should be exposed at the app's scope using __`app.expose()`__.